Lourdes • Fatima • Guadalupe • Shroud of Turin • Library

 This is the same above image reflected horizontally.
 We reiterate that there still remains a noticeable asymmetry, indicating that we have surely not reached the “final” reconstruction.
 Nevertheless, analyzing both images we can assume that we are quite close to the Real Face of Jesus.

 The resemblance of this face to the traditional image we have of Jesus, especially that of the Sacred Heart, is truly surprising.
 At this point, we emphasize that we have attempted to be extremely precise throughout the reconstruction process.
-The hair color, which might be the most debatable issue, is based on the consistent appearance of Christ with this tone in diverse private revelations and historical representations.
 The current trend of creating depictions of Christ with strongly stereotyped ethnic features does not adhere to the evidence.

 Viewer of the reconstruction process